BROADSoftware/hbtools/README.md

 If you set the switch combination `--dontAddRow --dontAddValue`, then hbload will do nothing.

-If you set the switch combination `--delRows --delValue  --updValues`, then the content of the table will be adjusted to be fully identical to the content of the input file.
+If you set the switch combination `--delRows --delValues  --updValues`, then the content of the table will be adjusted to be fully identical to the content of the input file.

 ** WARNING: hbload does not dynamically create HBase column family.
 All column family referenced in the input file must exist.
 Or an error will be generated.**